davidmeredith/devsGuidebook/devGuidebook.md

 # Dave's Dev Guidebook

 Hi there.
 This is my attempt at writing a developer guidebook 📖.
 I originally did this for the STFC Hartree Centre but now I maintain an updated version here.
-Feel free to raise issues if you disagree with anything, its just my opinion which is subject to change - I believe that strong opinions should be loosely held ‼️  Happy reading.
+Feel free to raise issues if you disagree with anything, its just my opinion which is subject to change - I believe that strong opinions should be loosely held.
+Happy reading.
 DaveM

 Last Updated Oct 24.
 Enjoy.

 ```dataviewjs
 dv.view('toc')
 ```

 --startContents
 1. [Why Software Dev Guidebook](#Why-Software-Dev-Guidebook)
     1. [Target Audience](#Target-Audience)